 Consent Form Requirements when Relying on an External IRB

-The CHOP IRB cannot issue final approval to rely on an external IRB until the consent form includes all institutionally required elements.
-When CHOP serves as the IRB of record, the consent forms issued to the relying sites will incorporate the Relying Site's requirements.
+The CHOP IRB cannot issue final acceptance to rely on an external IRB until the consent form includes all institutionally required elements.
+When CHOP serves as the reviewing IRB, the consent forms issued to the relying sites will incorporate the Relying Site's requirements.
 A pdf with the complete instructions for consent forms for CHOP and Penn can are included below.
 In brief, the requirements involve the following elements:

 - Identification of CHOP as a research site;

 - Inclusion of a CHOP contact for Emergencies;

 - The HIPAA language must include CHOP as one of the institutions that will have access to PHI;